Northern Ireland football league system: Intermediate

-Clubs in these leagues may only gain promotion to the Premier Intermediate League if they win their respective league championship and meet the necessary criteria.
-If more than one league champion meets the criteria, then only one will be promoted, to be decided by a play-off or series of play-offs.
+Clubs in these leagues may only gain promotion to the NCL Premier if they win their respective league championship and meet the necessary criteria.

 At national level there is one intermediate cup competition: the Intermediate Cup.
 At regional level, three of the four regional FAs organise their own cup competitions.
 The North East Ulster Football Association runs the Steel & Sons Cup; the Mid-Ulster Football Association organises the Bob Radcliffe Cup; and the North West of Ireland Football Association organises the Craig Memorial Cup.
 The Fermanagh & Western Football Association organised the Fermanagh & Western Intermediate Cup for three seasons, but it is now defunct.

 In 2023 the Northern Ireland Intermediate League announced that it would cease to exist due to a number of clubs deciding to join other regional leagues within the league system, thus leaving three regional leagues below the Premier Intermediate League.

+Until 2026, the third tier was called the NIFL Premier Intermediate League operated by the Northern Ireland Football League (NIFL).
+Starting from 2026, a new three-tier league system, National Conference League operated by the Northern Amateur Football League, is being launched below the NIFL Premiership and Championship.
+The names for the third, fourth and fifth divisions will be NCL Premier, NCL League One, and NCL League Two respectively.
+The NCL Premier was created in 2026, replacing the NIFL Premier Intermediate League, with League One and League Two set to be formed in 2027.